lulav/LRS_Documentation/blog/2023-09-12-robotic-arm/index.md

 This project is designed to wrap the [Robotic Arm Simulation project](https://github.com/dvalenciar/robotic_arm_environment) and integrate it with CITROS platform.
 The node provides ROS parameters that allow users to adjust target arm joints position.

-All project installation, code overview and usage details are also available on the project's[GitHub page](https://github.com/citros-garden/robotic_arm).
+All project installation, code overview and usage details are also available on the project's [GitHub page](https://github.com/citros-garden/robotic_arm).

 ## CITROS Usage 🛸
 Although you can get simulation results using FoxGlove, the best way to work with such simulations and process the results is CITROS!
 With its power, it is possible to create complex data processing scenarios, including the construction of more complex graphs, mathematical analysis and other high-level processing methods.

 ### CITROS Installation 🛫

-First of all, to use all the powerfull CITROS features usage requires CITROS installation: follow the instructions on the CITROS CLI [documentation](https://citros.io/doc/docs_cli).
+First of all, to use all the powerfull CITROS features the CLI installation is required: follow the instructions on the CITROS CLI [documentation page](https://citros.io/doc/docs_cli).

 ### Configuring the Project ⚙️
 After all the prerequisites are met, we can start configuring our project.
 The starting point is the Robotic Arm devcontainer loaded and running, CITROS CLI is installed and ready.